Alain Gerbault: L'Alain Gerbault

 After returned home, Gerbault soon discovered that he missed the Pacific islands and decided to return there.
 Firecrest was by now well worn, so he decided to build a new boat.
 This boat was of the Colin Archer type.
 He had for long time admired the Norwegian rescue and pilot boats designed by Colin Archer and the rescue boat plans was published in Keble Chatterton's book.
 He also knew William Atkin's boats of the Colin Archer type and based on these, Gerbault designed his own version.
-The boat became 10.40 m long over deck (34 feet) with a beam of 3.20 m (10.5 feet) with a ballast keel of 3,5 tons and displacement 10 tons.
-The keel was later reduced to 2.75 tons due to a lot of heavy gear carried onboard.
+The boat became 10.40 m long over deck (34 feet) with a beam of 3.20 m (10.5 feet) with a ballast keel of 3.5 tons and displacement 10 tons.
+The keel was later reduced to 2.75 tons due to a lot of heavy gear carried on board.

 The boat was built by Paul Jouët boatyard and launched 4 June 1931 at Sartrouville and christened L'Alain Gerbault.